MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/functions-library/detect-anomalous-new-entity-fl.md

 * `anomalyExplainability`: textual wrapper for generated anomaly and its explanation.
 * `anomalyState`: bag of existing entities on scope with their first seen times.

-Running this function on user per account with default parameters gets a previously unseen and anomalous user ('H4ck3r') with high anomaly score of 0.9969, meaning that this is very unexpected (due to samll numbers of existing users in training period).
+Running this function on user per account with default parameters gets a previously unseen and anomalous user ('H4ck3r') with high anomaly score of 0.9969, meaning that this is very unexpected (due to small numbers of existing users in training period).

 When we run the function with default parameters on deviceId as entity, we won't see an anomaly, due to large number of existing devices which makes it expected.
 However, if we lower the parameter anomalyScoreThresh to 0.0001 and raise the parameter to maxEntitiesThresh to 10000, we will effectively decrease precision in favor of recall, and detect an anomaly (with a very low anomaly score) on device 'abcdefghijklmnoprtuvwxyz012345678'.